 The Company has a 100% working interest in extensive, well-designed and well-maintained surface facilities.
-There is also an extensive gas gathering system converging on two gas plants with a combined sales gas capacity of 89.2 mmcf/d and a combined natural gas liquids (excluding condensate) capacity of 3,650 bbl/d.
+There is also an extensive gas gathering system converging on two gas plants' with a combined inlet gas capacity of 128.0 mmcf/d and a combined natural gas liquids (excluding condensate) capacity of 3,650 bbl/d.
 Condensate stabilizers at both plants add 14,350 bbl/d of condensate capacity.
 The facilities include a fresh-water distribution and storage system connected to the Company-owned water source wells and to a competitor-owned intake on the Little Smoky River.
-The gas plants are currently connected to the Alliance Pipeline and the Company has a take-or-pay contract for 90.3 mmcf/d of capacity for rich gas from Simonette on the Alliance system (in addition to 29.7 mmcf/d capacity on Alliance (from Distinction) in the Placid area).
-The gas plants are also connected to the Pembina Pipeline system for transportation of natural gas liquids and condensate to Fort Saskatchewan and Edmonton, Alberta respectively.
-The Company also utilizes the NGTL system for gas transport in the Placid area and will soon have access in Simonette.
+The gas plants current connections to transportation and market hubs are described in the Midstream, Marketing and Transportation Arrangements section.